Volley’s voice games for smart speakers have amassed over half a million monthly users

 The company’s games have been well-received for a variety of reasons, but one is that they allow people to play together at the same time — like a modern-day replacement for family game night, perhaps.

 “I think a live multiplayer experience with your family or people you’re good friends with, where you can have a fun time together in a room is fairly unusual.
 I mean, I don’t know about you, but I don’t crowd around my iPhone and play games with my friends.
-And even with consoles there are significant barriers in understanding how to play” says Child.
+And even with consoles there are significant barriers in understanding how to play,” says Child.

 “I think that voice enables the live social experience in a way that anyone from five years old to 85 years old can pick up immediately.
 I think that’s really special.
 And I think we’re just at the beginning.
 I’m not going to say we’ve got it all figured out — but I think that’s powerful and unique to these platforms,” he adds.

-Volley raised over a million in seed funding ahead of joining Y Combinator’s Winter 2018 class, in a round led by Advancit Capital.
-Other investors include Amplify.LA, Rainfall, Y Combinator, MTGx, NFX, and angels Hany Nada, Mika Salmi, and Richard Wolpert.
+Volley raised more than a million in seed funding ahead of joining Y Combinator’s Winter 2018 class, in a round led by Advancit Capital.
+Other investors include Amplify.LA, Rainfall, Y Combinator, MTGx, NFX and angels Hany Nada, Mika Salmi and Richard Wolpert.

 The startup is currently a team of six in San Francisco.